tyleryouk/00os-origin/00reaper/migration-plan-flatten-workflow.md

 ### 7. Final Cleanup
 - [ ] Remove any empty folders left after the move
 - [ ] Ensure folder and file permissions are correct
-- [ ] Communicate the completion of the migration to all collaborators
 - [ ] Document the migration in the changelog or archive for future reference

 ---